Meet Dr. Lizzie

 Approach

-I use a collaborative, strengths-based approach to support what is already working for you, including your innate resilience and knowledge, while also targeting areas of struggle.
-I recognize that healing and change happen in the context of genuine, consistent, and intentional relationships, and strive to bring these things into therapy along with techniques from Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Motivational Interviewing.
-I also deeply value feminist, queer, and liberation psychologies and draw upon these wisdoms to explore the struggle of being human from a social justice lens.
-Relatedly, my understanding of systems of oppression, and therefore my orientation to therapeutic practice, are informed by my identities as a White, Jewish, pansexual cisgender woman.
+I use a collaborative, strengths-based approach to help you reinforce what is already working for you and learn new skills to target areas of struggle.
+I believe that healing and change happen in the context of a genuine, trusting, and consistent therapeutic relationship, and strive to bring these things into our work together.
+If you are familiar with different therapy names, I mostly draw from Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, and Motivational Interviewing.
+Alongside this, I also center the wisdom that comes from feminist, queer, and liberation psychologies—my understanding of systems of oppression, and therefore my orientation to therapeutic practice, are informed by my identities as a White, Jewish, queer cisgender woman.

 While I work with a wide range of humans, I tend to be a particularly good fit for the following groups of people and areas of focus: